Things you have already done or found - bold type

 - Have been paid to do genealogical research.

 - Earn a living (majority of income) from genealogical research.
+(I earn some of my income from genealogy, but not all of it.)

 - Wrote a letter (or email) to a previously unknown relative.